 About the Instructor

-Brenda enjoys the process of learning, and from a very young age, Brenda has loved spending hours examining, exploring and digesting the Bible.
+Brenda enjoys the process of learning, and from a very young age, she has loved spending hours examining, exploring and digesting the Bible.
 After being disappointed with the options for curriculum available to her, she sat down and wrote her own curriculum for Children’s ministry.
 The first book, Awaken the Wonder: Laying the Foundation, was published in 2017.
-The second book, Awaken the Wonder: A Promise Fulfilled is due to be released in early 2019.
+She is in final stages of publishing the second book, Awaken the Wonder: A Promise Fulfilled.
 Putting her Biblical knowledge and passion to work in a curriculum for children has been a labor of love as well as a way to regularly exercise her creativity muscles.

 Brenda currently serves as the Director of Financial Aid at Southwestern College in Winfield.
 She has a Bachelor’s Degree in English from Kansas State University, a Master’s Degree in Organizational Communication from Wichita State University, and is a graduate of all four of the Disciple Bible Study courses.
 She and her husband of 25 years have two beautiful and active sons.
 Brenda enjoys traveling, reading, writing, cross stitch and dabbling in genealogical research for her family.